zerasul/mdbook_en/14sound/sound.md

 ## Music & Sound Example

-After seeing how the sound system is composed; the Drivers and how to create the sound, we are going to create an example, in where we can reproduce different sounds and music depending on the different buttons that we press.
+After seeing how the sound system is composed; the Drivers and how to create the sound or music, we are going to create an example, in where we can reproduce different sounds and music depending on the different buttons that we press.
 This example, you can find it in the repository of examples that accompanies this book.
 This example corresponds to the folder _ej15.musicandsound_; where we can find both the code and the resources.

 First of all, we are going to show how to import music resources or sound effects using the _rescomp_ tool, which is in charge of reading the files and converting them to binary.
 We have to differentiate that the files with music are in VGM format, while the files with sound effects are in WAV format.